 Hypnosis is the process by which we alter our mental state and enter trance.
 Studies have shown that arousal is a type of trance where we allow our awareness to follow the rhythm of physical sensations until they overwhelm us with pleasure.
 When we share this rhythm with a lover it engages the mirror neurons in our brains, amplifying our emotional responses to those sensations, creating desire, intimacy, and passion.

 Although most people get to this arousal trance through direct physical stimulation (i.e., kissing and caressing), or watching porn, we can also get there through guided visualization, neurolingustic language patterns, and shared excitement.
 This is erotic hypnosis.

-Various forms of erotic hypnosis and mind control have been a part of western literature since Homer sang of Odysseus’ encounter with the sirens – mermaids whose song was so beautiful it drove men mad with desire.
+Western literature has portrayed various forms of hypnosis and mind control ever since Homer sang of Odysseus’ encounter with the sirens – mermaids whose song was so beautiful it drove men mad with desire.
 Early Christians wrote about demons (incubi and succubi) who visited people in their sleep and filled their dreams with lust.
 Medieval and Renaissance authors wrote about witches and fairies casting love spells.